-As I was working through the human body system printables, I realized that I didn’t have a printable to cover the all of the systems as an overview before we jump into each of them separately so I created these human body system worksheets just for that purpose.
+As I was working through the human body printables, I realized that I didn’t have a printable to cover all of the systems as an overview before we jump into each of them separately so I created these human body systems worksheets for kids just for that purpose.

 You can go over each of the body system’s functions and depending on the age of the kids, decide what language or terminology would be most appropriate.